We handpicked the products and tools linked in this post. If you buy from one of these affiliate links, we may earn a small commission.

 The pectin in the cell walls of the cabbage holds onto water.
 The salt in the dressing breaks down the pectin in the cell walls, releasing the water from the cabbage.

-Can you eat coleslaw on a keto diet?
+Can you eat this recipe on a keto diet?

 Certainly!
 Cabbage is low in carbs; just add other fatty ingredients like mayo, bacon, or cheese.

 In America, coleslaw is typically served as a side dish in the summer when people are having a cookout or a picnic.
 It’s great with grilled meat, on top of pulled pork, or with fried chicken.
 It also tastes wonderful on with a grilled sausage on a hot dog bun.
-Many families also like to serve potato salad along with coleslaw for a summer BBQ.
+Many families also like to serve potato salad for their backyard BBQ.

 At room temperature, how long can coleslaw safely be left out?

-Since this creamy coleslaw recipe has mayo, it’s best to keep it at room temperature for less than 2 hours.
-If you’re at a picnic, cover the coleslaw and place it in a cooler with ice packs to keep it nice and cold until you can place it in a refrigerator.
+Since this recipe has mayo, it’s best to keep it at room temperature for less than 2 hours.
+If you’re at a picnic, cover the salad and place it in a cooler with ice packs to keep it nice and cold until you can place it in a refrigerator.

 Coleslaw is so good for you, so make sure to make it often during the warmer months.
 It’s low in calories, and comes together in less than 30 minutes–a total win-win.
 This recipe is perfect to make ahead as it will give it time to let the flavors meld.

-This recipe converted my little Artistic Alex 🎨🖌 into a slaw lover, so if you have a picky eater in the house, give this recipe a try.
+This recipe converted my youngest girl into a slaw lover, so if you have a picky eater in the house, give this recipe a try.
 Who knows–it might convert them too!
 Miracles do happen.

 Gather all the ingredients.
 Chop up the cabbage and onion, and grate the carrot.
 Measure out the spices, milk, vinegar, and mayo.